 The Cosmos Club: Splendor Restored

-Historic landmark buildings receive that designation for a variety and often multiple reasons.
-Always, the value of their preservation is both cultural and practical providing a tangible link to the past while continuing to function in the present.
+Historic landmark buildings receive that designation for a variety of reasons—often for multiple reasons.
+Always, the value of their conservation and preservation is both cultural and practical, providing a tangible link to the past while continuing to function in the present.

 In the forty years that John Canning & Co. has been in business, nearly all of our work has been done in historic landmark buildings that remain in use, e.g. multiple state capitols, Grand Central Terminal, the Boston Public Library, The US Capitol and Treasury buildings, and many churches, theaters, and universities around the country.

 The early recognition of a property’s historic significance and the careful stewardship of previous and current generations are what allow us to add to that history now and in the future.